zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-publishing.md

 The Portal is deployed in four different environments: `dev`, `Dogfood`, `MPAC`, and `PROD`.
 The deployments are from four branches in the Portal repository.
 Pull requests are used to cherry-pick extension configurations from one branch to the next one by updating the configuration files that govern each environment.
 This document assumes that the extension has been completely developed and tested, and is ready to be moved to the next branch, as specified in [portalfx-extensions-branches.md](portalfx-extensions-branches.md).
 This document encompasses extension configuration files in the Portal repository; the source code for the extension is out of the scope of this document.

+**NOTE**: If the pull requests are not sent in the above specified order of environments, or if the commit message for the extension has changed, then the extension will experience a unit test failure and the changes can be reverted without any notice to the developer.

 The configuration file for the extension that will be cherry-picked should be similar to the examples in [portalfx-extensions-configuration-overview.md](portalfx-extensions-configuration-overview.md).
 The relationship between the environments and the configuration files specified in [portalfx-extensions-branches.md](portalfx-extensions-branches.md).

  For permission to send pull requests, developers should join the **Azure Portal Core Team - 15003(15003)** group as specified in [portalfx-extensions-onboarding-procedures.md#join-dls-and-request-permissions](portalfx-extensions-onboarding-procedures.md#join-dls-and-request-permissions).